Joanne0330/CV/README.md

 <div align="center">

 <em>
-Why did I want to be a developer? <br>
+Why software development? <br>
-I want to build cool things, solve challenging problems and one day mentor and help people in an industry I love!<br><br>
+I enjoy solving challenging problems and building creative things which people will benefit from using!<br><br>
 Why me? <br>
-I'm ready to jump into any challenge.
-Learning and growing is the aim of the game so that I can one day help others learn and grow.
+I crave learning and extending my knowledge.
+I'm friendly and humble.
+I have a strong sense of responsibility towards my job and the people around me.
+I will always strive for the highest level of performances possible.
 </em>
 </div>
 <br>

 ## About Me

 If you read through my CV you'll see that I come from a background of classical music.
-Slightly unusual?
+Unusual?
 Perhaps.
-It is not a secret that I've always loved and enjoyed the beauty and the complexity of this fine art, but what's unusual is that I absolutely LOVE practicing more than anything.
-I love making progress, learning something from scratch to performing this master piece to the highest technical and musical level I can achieve.
-I love planning and finding my own way in making good progress, in a intellectual and methodical way to achieve the ultimate goal step by step and in a orderly fashion so no time and engergy is wasted.
-The result is rewarding but it's the journey that's is worth living for.
+To me, this form of fine art is irresistable, but what I love the most from it is actually practicing.
+I LOVE making progress, learning something new, and building up my ability to perform any piece of music from scratch and bring it to the highest level I can achieve.
+I love planning and finding ways to improve methodically to achieve the ultimate goal step by step.
+Repetition is necessary but it must be done intellectually so that no time and engergy is wasted...

-Am I really that odd?
-I'm not so sure...
+And then coding came along...

 A few friends suggested that I should checkout coding.
 I looked into it and the rest is history.
-With great determination, I got myself in Makers Academy coding bootcamp in just a few weeks, and 4 months later, I started to build full-stack softwares in small teams.
+I am excited by it for the same reasons as I love practicing and now all I want to do is to become a great developer.
+I got myself in Makers Academy coding bootcamp just 3 weeks after I started coding, and now I'm building full-stack softwares after 4 months of training.
 The more I build the more I want to learn.
-I am excited by the challenging complexity and how each element of codes intertwines with one another.
-I want to continue building and expressing my creativity through the software building, in hopes that what I create with my team and my company, can help make a difference in people's lives
+I cannot wait to continue building creative apps that are cool, easy to use and life changing for their users.
 <br>

 ## Traing in Software Development